-The Tower and the Fox is a 2017 fantasy alternate history novel by Tim Susman, followed in 2018 by a sequel, The Demon and the Fox.
+The Tower and the Fox is a 2017 fantasy alternate history novel by Tim Susman.
+It is part of a series consisting of.

 Among the new students are one Phillip "Kip" Penfold, a fox Calatian determined to become the first Calatian sorcerer.
 Coppy, an otter from London who's a close friend of Kip's.
 And Emily Carswell, a progressively minded human woman.
 The three of them and the few allies they've gathered must survive the rigors of a school half-full of sorcerers who don't want them there, or worse, and attempt to discern who or what killed off their predecessors.